BlockchainCommons/developer-web-site/_pages/ur-envelope.md

 ```
 SSKRs offer a slightly more complex situation, as Gordian Envelopes offer a whole new paradigm, where an SSKR share becomes [a lock for an entire Envelope](https://developer.blockchaincommons.com/sskr/#what-are-sskr-envelopes).

-We suspect PSBTs are the most likely to stick around as bare URs, but there are considerable advantages to instead storing them in Envelopes, especially the ability to use [GSTP](/envelope/gstp/) to improve the security of communications.
+We suspect PSBTs are the most likely to stick around as bare URs, but there are considerable advantages to store them in Envelopes, especially the ability to use [GSTP](/envelope/gstp/) to improve the security of communications.

 ## Integrating Envelope URs Into Your Code